 Participants will be assigned projects based on KU ADC members' ongoing research programs.
 Example projects include neuroimaging processing through established protocols; analysis of existing datasets to answer a hypothesis; development of a standard operating procedure for handling of activity monitoring devices and data for an exercise prescription trial; and exposure to molecular-based biomedical research laboratories pursuing AD research projects.

-*At this time we are unable to accommodate individuals under 18 years of age for training opportunities in our research or clinic offices.
+*We are unable to accommodate individuals under 18 years of age for volunteer or training opportunities in our research or clinic offices.

 Graduate and Medical Students at KUMC